camronh/Lottery-Tutorial/README.md

 const airnodeProtocol = require("@api3/airnode-protocol");
 ```

-Hardhat deploy scripts should be done through a `module.exports` function **Need more info**.
+[Hardhat deploy scripts](https://github.com/wighawag/tutorial-hardhat-deploy#writing-deployment-scripts) should be done through a `module.exports` function.
 We will use the Airnode Protocol package to retrieve the RRP Contract address needed as an argument to deploy our lottery contract.
 We'll use `hre.getChainId()`, a function included in Hardhat-Deploy, to get the chain ID, which we'd set to 5 in `hardhat.config.js`.

 Finally, we'll deploy the contract using `hre.deployments`.
 We pass in our arguments, a "from" address, and set logging to true.